Wills, Trusts & Probate

 We’re Here to Support Your Estate Administration Needs

-Why Work with LA Estate Plans for Estate Administration?
+Why Work with LA Estate Plans for Estate Administration

 Contact LA Estate Plans to Begin Your Estate Administration Journey

-Our Approach to Estate Administration in Antelope
+Our Estate Administration Process in Antelope

-Step One: Initial Estate Assessment and Probate Filing
+Initial Estate Assessment and Probate Filing

 Document Review and Asset Inventory